paul-w42/globo_gym/README.md

 ## Project Requirements and Implementation

-:heavy_check_mark:1.
+:heavy_check_mark: 1.
 Separates all database/business logic using the MVC pattern.
    1. Control / Routing is performed inside the /controller/control.php file
    2. Data Validation is done inside the /model/validate.php file
    3. Database Access is done through the /model/data-layer file
-   4. View pages (.html f3 templates) are inside the /views folder :heavy_check_mark:2.
+   4. View pages (.html f3 templates) are inside the /views folder
+:heavy_check_mark: 2.
 Routes all URLs and leverages a templating language using the Fat-Free framework.
-:heavy_check_mark:3.
+:heavy_check_mark: 3.
 Has a clearly defined database layer using PDO and prepared statements.
-  1. The data-layer.php file uses PDO and prepared statements for all database access :heavy_check_mark:4.
+  1. The data-layer.php file uses PDO and prepared statements for all database access
+:heavy_check_mark: 4.
 Data can be added and viewed.
    1. database access (reads/writes/updates) are performed on account creation, login, password changes, and account level updates.
 5. Has a history of commits from both team members to a Git repository.
 Commits are clearly commented.